andrewevansmith/php-craigslist-api-utility/README.md

 ## Simple Craigslist API utility
 Provides convenient way of getting listing data by various Craigslist filters.

-*IMPORTANT NOTE* - This software was developed as an experiment sampling web scraping basics.
+###IMPORTANT NOTE - For educational purposes only.
+This software was developed as an experiment to demonstrate web scraping basics.
 Craigslist may prohibit use of automated gathering tools.
 Use at your own discretion.

 Features
 ------------